 - Offered in more finishes – both stained colors and painted colors, as well as sometimes custom colors.

-The benefits of a true resin through body color composite plantation shutter are:
+The benefits of resin through body color composite plantation shutter are:

 - The material is totally impervious to water or moisture of any kind

-- Will not peel or flake over time
+- The finish will not peel, crack or alligator over time

-- Due to our huge volume, we sell in Composite Resin ours are priced a bit less than a solid wood shutter
+- Due to our large sales volume, we can sell them priced a bit less than a wood shutter

 - The shutters have the same substantial feel of wood